marcopaglino/UCI-Data-Set-Assignment/ReadMe.md

 ## UCI Data Set Assignment

+The raw data set , from UCI Data set, have been donwloaded and unzipped in the project directory, so the base folder is **UCI HAR Dataset**

 The script run_analysis.R contains two functions :
 * the main function  *run_analysis* that executes some transformations on original UCI data set, create the tidy data set and write it into a file
 * the *loadDataSet* function that load the test and training data set